 In the 1930′s the area came alive again.
 But as foreign films were the latest big attraction it was cinemas that moved in and the area thrived.
 For each film, live translations and sound effects were provided by a “benshi”.
 One benshi would use a number of different voices to act out all the parts.
 Some would also add in the odd little impromptu joke or two, and many would even do things like burn incense during funeral scenes!

 Twenty years later however television came and the benshi were gone.
-Cinemas closed; pachinko parlours, game centres and strip clubs moved in.
+Cinemas closed; pachinko parlors, game centers and strip clubs moved in.
 As a result, in terms of entertainment, many say Asakusa has died.
 Big business never took a hold either.
-Walk around the side streets today and you'll notice that unlike in other districts, railway companies never bothered investing.
+Walk around the side streets today and you’ll notice that unlike in other districts, railway companies never bothered investing.

 As the restaurant wholesale area of the city, here you can buy anything from paper lanterns to plastic plates of sushi.
 It’s about a ten minute walk from Sensoji Temple – ask in the Asakusa Tourist Information Centre for a map.